 Running a company blog is a powerful form of inbound marketing – when businesses provide customers with the resources and information they need to make a decision instead of plying them with ads, calls, and emails.

 To gain the best results and convert, you have to blog strategically.
-Since it’s such an ample field, we divided it into several posts dealing with content planning (analyzed in this post), writing converting texts, and content promotion (coming soon).
+Since it’s such an ample field, we divided it into several posts dealing with content planning (analyzed in this post), writing compelling texts, and content conversion

 Let’s go with order.
 Before deciding what to write –